ILugaro/sort_with_criterions/README.md

   \*-первыми в массиве всегда будут строки.
 </details>

-For example, products have criteria such as price, delivery price, stock quantity.
+Example.
+Each product in the store is represented as an object and has properties such as name, price, shipping cost, and quantity in stock (“name”, “price”, “delivery_price”, “stock”).
+Price, shipping cost, and quantity in stock are properties that affect the sequence of products in the array, i.e. sorting "criterias".
-Using the module, you can sort products so that the products with the  lowest price will be at the beginning of the array , and products with the same price will additionally sort by delivery price, and those products that  not differ from each other according to these two main parameters - will sort among themselves according to the quantity in stock.
+Criteria have priority.
+In this example, price is the main property of the product (first priority), so the products will be sorted by price first.
+Those products that have the same price value will be sorted among themselves by shipping price (second priority).
+If the array contains products with the same price and shipping cost, this products will be sorted among themselves by the quantity in stock (third priority).

 The number of sorting criteria has a dynamic value.